Mahanandi

 2 garlic cloves - finely chopped

 3. After all the valve pressure is released, remove the lid.
-The contents usually are cooked soft by now, add salt and with a wood masher, mash the dal, until all the toordal turns into fine mush.
+The contents usually are cooked soft by now, add salt and with a wood masher or whisker, mash the dal, until all the toordal turns into fine mush.

 4. In a vessel, heat peanut oil or ghee, Toast the popu ingredients in this order.
 First add dried red chilli pieces, garlic and chana dal.
 Then urad dal and curry leaves, finally add and toast cumin and mustard seeds.